loveFeynman/style-transfer/README.md

-The idea behind this project *was* to use the concept from **Perceptual Losses for Real-Time Style Transfer and Super-Resolution** in conjunction with output produced by a VAE to train a stylizer network that's able to produce outputs stylized by styles that are sampled by interpolating between two base style's latent vector encodings on the aformentioned VAE.
+The idea behind this project *was* to use the concept from **Perceptual Losses for Real-Time Style Transfer and Super-Resolution** in conjunction with output produced by a VAE to train a stylizer network that's able to produce outputs stylized by styles that are sampled by interpolating between two base style's latent vector encodings on the aforementioned VAE.
 This isn't feasible, for reasons listed at the bottom of this page.

 The idea being this project has now become to find a heuristic to determine style, content, and total variation loss weights which will lead to style networks with better best qualitative results than would be found by evaluating style network outputs after training time and